lunabrain-ai/lunabrain/site/content/blog/lunapipe-introduction/index.md

 >
 > If you're a developer looking to speed up your workflow, I highly recommend giving lunapipe a try.

 I mean, yeah, that is pretty much it.
-Kind of bland though, do you think?
+Kind of bland though, don't you think?
 Unfortunately GPT models aren't known for their "writer's voice".

-## Ultimate Code Flow
+## Finding answers to questions is fun
-I always have a chatgpt tab to help me cope with writer's block or to give me some insight into a problem I am looking at.
+I always have a ChatGPT tab open to help me with writer's block or to give me some external insight into a problem I am looking at.
+Unlike your typical Google search, which has been eternally plagued by SEO spam, a ChatGPT response is probably going to give you something worth reading right off the bat.
-Simon Wilison wrote an [nice post](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/) explaining this effect as well.
+Simon Willison wrote an [nice post](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/) explaining how ChatGPT has enhanced their
+workflow:

+> The thing I’m most excited about in our weird new AI-enhanced reality is the way it allows me to be more ambitious with my projects.

 They have also written a CLI tool of [their own](https://github.com/simonw/llm) which I imagine emerged from a similar need of mine.

 I hate context switching.
 It derails me faster than a train running over TNT.